Jenny L. Wilkerson, Ph.D.

 Gainesville, FL 32611-3195

-Research Assistant Professor, Department of Pharmacodynamics, College of Pharmacy
+Assistant Professor, Department of Pharmacodynamics, University of Florida College of Pharmacy

-2013-2017: Postdoctoral Fellowship, Virginia Commonwealth University, Richmond, VA Department of Pharmacology and Toxicology.
-Advisor: Dr. Aron Lichtman
+Postdoctoral Fellowship, Virginia Commonwealth University, Richmond, VA Department of Pharmacology and Toxicology (Advisor: Dr. Aron Lichtman)

-2004: B.S.
-Northwest Missouri State University, Maryville, MO (Cellular and Molecular Biology)
+B.S., Cellular and Molecular Biology, Northwest Missouri State University, Maryville, MO

 My research has focused on cannabinoids (i.e., any drug that binds to cannabinoid receptors), which includes cannabis-derived tetrahydrocannabinols, numerous synthetic cannabinoids, and endogenous cannabinoid neurotransmitters.
 Synthetic cannabinoids have been misused more recently under the guise of such brand names as Spice or K2.
 Endogenous cannabinoids are degraded by the enzymes fatty acid amide hydrolase (FAAH) and monoacylglycerol lipase (MAGL), and novel drug inhibitors of these enzymes have been identified.
 We are able to systematically compare the effects of these diverse cannabinoid drugs and evaluate underlying receptor mechanisms to understand dependence and therapeutic potential.
 Recently, I have found that inhibition of either MAGL or FAAH leads to enhanced opioid-induced reversal of pain related behaviors, without enhancement of other physiological properties related to either cannabinoid or opioid drug class.